 - Support for Fathers - here you can find information for Dads covering topics like balancing work and family life and bonding with their kids.
 Part of Relationships Australia - Victoria.

 - The Fathering Project - the Fathering Project provides resources and advice to Australian fathers and father-figures, including activities to do with kids, tips for raising teenagers and information on self-care.
 They also have a Youtube channel.

 Activities and course

-- Family Connect - this activity, developed by Uplifting Australia, aims to develop a family’s listening, appreciating and emotional skills, along with self-responsibility.
+- Family Connect - this activity aims to develop a family’s listening, appreciating and emotional skills, along with self-responsibility.